 Where to Stay In Galway?

-It’s tough to get a better location that the Jury’s Inn.
-It’s located smack dab in the middle of Galway only a few minutes walk to just about everything.
+It’s tough to get a better location than the Jury’s Inn.
+It’s located smack dab in the middle of Galway only a few minute’s walk to just about everything.

 The Galmont Hotel & Spa